JuanX-G/ChaosPlex-the-Optiplex-Computer-Cluster/docs/hardware.md

 The machine runs rocky linux and serves as the DHCP server, iPXE image serving server, and the head-node for Slurm

 ## Switch
-Of course, such a setup need a network switch, I decided to go for something cheap as the NICs on the OptiPlexes can only do 1Gb anyways
+Of course, such a setup need a network switch, I decided to go for something cheap as the NICs on the OptiPlexes can only do 1Gb anyways, I settled on a used D-Link DGS-1210
 On the switch I enabled jumbo-frames for the bit of added performance as well a disabling most reliability features to reduce over head.

 ### Tradeoffs